saravana-pandian/foodcentre/README.md

 # foodcentre
 # this website is built with html/css/php/mysql
-# Database is in data file
+# Database file is in data folder